aubreyomondi/101907_CCProjects/README.md

-# Compile Construction
+# Compiler Construction

->Lab1 and Lab2 using lex and bonus using flex.
+- Implementation of lab projects for Compiler Construction unit.

->Run scripts using a `Makefile`  included.
+- *Lab1* and *Lab2* implemented using lex and flex.
+For submission as Lab Milestone 1.